dbfischer/bsdist/Documentation/Main/Bsdist/Index.rst

 .. figure:: ../Images/bsdist-typoscript.png
    :align: left

 In the file setup.ts the main page object is redefined.
-The template part is extended to support a second template with a sidebar column and an empty template.
+The template file part is extended to provide a third template with a sidebar column and an empty template.

 .. code-block:: typoscript